Skip to main content

-The Value Agent is an AI assistant that helps you build and edit your value framework—use cases, calculations, tags, and global inputs—through conversation.
+The Value Agent is an AI assistant that helps you build and edit your value framework—use cases, calculations, properties, and global inputs—through conversation.
 During the beta we’re inviting a small set of users to try it.
 This page explains how to access it, what it can and can’t do, and how to recover if something goes wrong.

 Where to find it and where it works